bboe/nyantip/README.md

-# It's nyantipbot!
+# It's nyantip!

 ## Introduction

-nyantipbot is a fork of mohland's dogetipbot, found at __https://github.com/mohland/dogetipbot__, which in turn is a fork of vindimy's ALTcointip bot, found at __https://github.com/vindimy/altcointip__
+nyantip is a fork of mohland's dogetipbot, found at __https://github.com/mohland/dogetipbot__, which in turn is a fork of vindimy's ALTcointip bot, found at __https://github.com/vindimy/altcointip__

 note that this bot only accepts nyancoins.